SPECIAL REPORT-U.S. rushed contracts to COVID-19 suppliers with troubled plants

 In April 2020, Kadlec moved to reassign BARDA’s director, Rick Bright, a veteran government health official.
 Bright fought back with a whistleblower complaint that accused Kadlec of ignoring FDA safety concerns and ousting him to cover up the steering of contracts to political allies.
 Bright, who has since settled with the government, declined to comment.

 Kadlec denied targeting Bright.
-But he said the U.S. was overwhelmed by the need for supplies during an emergency and that HHS agencies should have better prepared the companies well before the pandemic.
+But he said the United States was overwhelmed by the need for supplies during an emergency and that HHS agencies should have better prepared the companies well before the pandemic.

 “What was intended was that the government would help create these manufacturing capabilities that would be robust and regularly tested,” Kadlec told Reuters.
 “They were not robust.
 They were not invested in and they were not regularly tested.
 It was a shit show.”